benhayehudi/nex/Article.md

 This is a brand new Rails model just waiting for us to give it some code!

 We are going to create a class method that will be accessible to all the subsequent code that references our messenger class.
 For clarity sake, let's call our method `send_message`.
-First we need to initialize a new Nexmo client using our API key and API secret.
-Then we need to build the text message we want to send, keeping the receipient phone number and message dynamically generated based on the content our application gives to it.
+First, we need to initialize a new Nexmo client using our API key and API secret.
+Then, we need to build the text message we want to send, keeping the receipient phone number and message dynamically generated based on the content our application gives to it.
 Lastly, we'll output some feedback to ourselves so we know whether it sent successfully, and if not, what error message we received back from the Nexmo API.
 This is what it all looks like put together:

 ```ruby
 def self.send_message(number, message)